willieki/Predicting-the-Condition-of-Tanzania-Water-Wells/README.md

 ## 4. Modeling

-The Random Forest Classifier model has an accuracy of 0.8126 and an F1 score of 0.8059
+The Random Forest Classifier model has an accuracy of 0.8148 and an F1 score of 0.8078

-In terms of accuracy, the random forest classifier has a higher accuracy score of 0.81 compared to the other 4 models, which had accuracy scores of 0.76 (gradient boosting), 0.77 (KNN), 0.75 (decision tree), and 0.65 (logistic regression).
+In terms of accuracy, the random forest classifier has a higher accuracy score of 0.8148 compared to the other 4 models, which had accuracy scores of  0.7584 (gradient boosting), 0.77 (KNN), 0.7638 (decision tree), and 0.6474 (logistic regression).

-In terms of the F1 score, the random forest classifier has a higher F1 score of 0.81 compared to the other 4 models, which had F1 scores of 0.74 (gradient boosting), 0.76 (KNN), 0.76 (decision tree), and 0.62 (logistic regression).
+In terms of the F1 score, the random forest classifier has a higher F1 score of 0.8078 compared to the other 4 models, which had F1 scores of 0.7371 (gradient boosting), 0.7531 (KNN),  0.7632 (decision tree), and 0.6167 (logistic regression).

 Based on these results, the random forest classifier appears to be performing the best among the 5 models.

-Hyperparameter tuning and cross-validation is performed because they help to optimize the model performance and prevent overfitting or underfitting.
-The randomized search cross-validation helps to perform an efficient search for the optimal hyperparameters and cross-validate the model, which leads to better model performance and robustness.

-The accuracy of the model is 0.8229, which means that the model correctly predicted the class label of 82.29% of the test data instances.
-The F1 score is 0.8150.
-A higher F1 score indicates a better performance of the model.

-This tuned model has better performance metrics and hence a good model.

 ## 6. Conclusion and Recommendations